zowe/zowe-explorer-vscode/docs/Conformance-Guide-draft-table-format.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Support:</b> Extension has a clear documentation on how a user will be provided support.
-It has a clear instruction on how to report problems that are related to the extension.</td>
+   <td><b>Support:</b> Extension has a clear documentation and clear instructions on how to report problems that are related to the extension.</td>
  </tr>

  <tr>